Black Jack (manga): Manga

 The manga series was first serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from 1973 to 1983.
 Each of the 25 published tankōbon volumes were divided into 12 to 15 chapters; each chapter is about 20-some pages long.
 The first episode was called "I Need a Doctor!", and the last episode was called "A Question of Priority".
 Most of the manga series had never been directly adapted into anime form until a Black Jack Special was aired in 2003, thus initiating the Black Jack anime series in 2004, and the Black Jack 21 series in 2006.

 Vertical Inc. has released translated volumes of the series in the United States, starting with Vol. 1 in September 2008 and finishing with Vol. 17 in November 2011.
 These collected volumes include a dozen or so stories each in the original unflipped format, and the stories will be published in the same order as the Japanese Black Jack collections.
 Vertical has also released limited editions of the first three volumes that include bonus stories not printed in any other edition.

 Two translated volumes had been previously published by Viz Communications, but those editions are now out of print.

 There is also a series called Black Jack ALIVE which was published in 2005, this series was created from numerous artists adding stories onto the original series.
 A chapter from this series was published in the last volume of "Magetsukan Kitan".
 In 2013, he is celebrating his 40 anniversary since his first appearance, along with Princess Knight's 60th, and Astro boy's 50th.

 A manga called Say Hello to Black Jack by Shūhō Satō has no connection with the Black Jack series, along with its sequel Shin Black Jack ni Yoroshiku.

 A 2005 remake of the series was titled Black Jack – Kuroi Ishi.

 Another manga called Black Jack NEO was published by a different author.
 It may be another remake.
 Not much information is known.

 Young Black Jack is another manga, written by Yoshiaki Tabata and illustrated by Yūgo Ōkumaby, featuring Tezuka characters, that started in 2011 in the seinen manga magazine Young Champion and ended in 2019.
 The story follows Black Jack as a medical student in the 1960s.

+In November 2023, a new 32-page manga co-produced by Tezuka Productions and AI was launched in Akita Shoten's Weekly Shōnen Champion magazine, as a part of the "TEZUKA2023" project and to commemorate the Black Jack's 50th anniversary.
+The project's team selected the most suitable story and characters from a variety of options, which were generated by AI based on Tezuka's works.
+Finally, a completely new story of the Black Jack manga, created collaboratively by both AI and humans, was published.